 - Food is a major focus.
 Pantries, meals for children and students and a home delivery service for seniors is available.

 - Utility bill and energy help from the Energy Project.

 Many other assistance programs are administered in Asheville and other towns.
+The services support all of the entire county as well.
 Continue with financial aid from Eblen Charities.